Destinations Greece Athens

 Three nights, three days

-The cleanest three-day Athens we've found: Acropolis loop on Day 1, museums + Pangrati on Day 2, a Saronic day trip on Day 3.
+The cleanest three-day Athens we’ve worked out: the Acropolis loop on Day 1, museums and Pangrati on Day 2, a Saronic day trip on Day 3.
 Base in Koukaki.
-Three days is the floor; four if you can.
+Three days is the floor; four if you can spare it.

 8:00a.m.